 Educational Programs For Your Workplace

-At Occupational Health Services located on the McKee Medical Center campus, our Wellness Services professionals can offer on-site group presentations to increase awareness and knowledge on a variety of health topics.
+At Occupational Health Services, our wellness professionals can offer on-site group presentations to increase awareness and knowledge on a variety of health topics.

 These programs vary in length from a half an hour to several hours depending on the employer's specific needs.
 Topics include but are not limited to: weight loss, heart health, exercise, goal setting, nutrition, and stress management.
-Call us today to schedule your next informative talk!
+Call us today to schedule your next informative talk - (970) 395-2680!

 Subjects Include (but are not limited to):